pillimetlavamsi/24CYS333-Internet-of-Things/Assets/Projects/IoT24/README.md

 ---

 ### Problem Statement
-Indoor air pollution, caused by gases like Carbon Dioxide (CO₂) and Carbon Monoxide (CO), significantly impacts human health.
+Air pollution, caused by gases like Carbon Dioxide (CO₂) and Carbon Monoxide (CO), significantly impacts human health.
 These pollutants, often invisible and odorless, can lead to respiratory diseases, reduced cognitive function, and severe health risks over prolonged exposure.
-Despite its importance, indoor air quality remains under-monitored in most households and workplaces.
+Despite its importance, air quality remains under-monitored in most places.

 ---

 ### Proposed Solution

-The proposed solution is an **IoT-enabled Indoor Air Pollution Monitoring System**, designed to provide real-time data on air quality, with a focus on CO₂ and CO levels.
+The proposed solution is an **IoT-enabled Indoor Air Quality Monitoring System**, designed to provide real-time data on air quality, with a focus on CO₂ and CO levels.
 The system continuously monitors pollutant concentrations, offers cloud integration for remote data analysis, and triggers real-time alerts in case of hazardous conditions.

 #### Core Functionalities:
 1. **Continuous Monitoring:**